mjun0812/mjun0812.github.io/src/content/posts_en/2023-10-11_torchvisionv2.md

 ## Main Changes

-- transforms can now handle object detection BBoxes, segmentation masks, and videos as input
+- transforms can now handle object detection bounding boxes, segmentation masks, and videos as input
 - Support for data augmentation methods like CutMix and MixUp
 - Speed improvements
-- Accepts arbitrary inputs (dict, lists, tuples, etc.)
+- Accepts arbitrary inputs (dictionaries, lists, tuples, etc.)
 - Resize etc. can accept torch.uint8 type as input

 Based on the above changes, v2 recommends the following approaches: